 The IRC in Sierra Leone

 The IRC has been working to help stop Ebola in Sierra Leone since March 2014.
 The country is still recovering from a long and violent civil war that displaced two million people, killed more than 50,000 and fostered widespread abuse of human rights.
 As the country continues to recover, the IRC brings vital services and protection to the vulnerable population to help them stay healthy and safe and find ways to move toward economic stability.

 How We Help

 - The IRC enrolls students in safe schools with well-trained teachers.

-- The IRC works to lower mortality rates from treatable diseases like malaria and diarrhea and to make childbirth safe with accessible, high-quality health care.
+- The IRC works to lower mortality rates from treatable diseases like malaria, pneumonia and diarrhea and to make childbirth safe with accessible, high-quality health care.

 - The IRC protects women from sexual violence and supports survivors.